 Fine, thin hair is susceptible to more heat damage than other types of hair because it’s fragile.
 Styling fine, thin hair requires a bit more care when it comes to heat settings, which is why the best flat iron for fine hair is the GHD Original IV.
 It only has one heat setting that’s much more conservative than other hair straighteners, and its basic feature set is easy to use every day without fuss.

 Now that you have a better understanding of what makes your hair curly, you may realize that there’s not a lot from a biological standpoint that you can do to fix it.
 Naturally curly hair will always be curly, so you should rock your gorgeous curls whenever you can.
+Failing that, check out our post on how to straighten your hair now you know which straightener is best.

 However, if you prefer to straighten or style your hair differently than what comes out naturally, there are plenty of great products on the market that will help you achieve this style with minimal frustration.